Akash-Pateria/File-Bot/README.md

-# Alfred - FileBot
+# Alfred - Google Drive Bot

-A Mattermost bot that provides file sharing capabilities on Google Drive!
+A Google Drive bot for Mattermost that provides file sharing capabilities on Google Drive!